 Summary of the Lawsuit

-This lawsuit alleges that the non-profit healthcare corporation Advocate Health Care Network and Subsidiaries (“Advocate”) is violating numerous provisions of the Employee Retirement Income Security Act (“ERISA”), while wrongfully claiming that the Advocate Health Care Network Pension Plan (the “Advocate Plan”) is exempt from ERISA’s protections because it is a “Church Plan.”
+This lawsuit, filed in the Northern District of Illinois (1:14-cv-01873), alleges that the non-profit healthcare corporation Advocate Health Care Network and Subsidiaries (“Advocate”) is violating numerous provisions of the Employee Retirement Income Security Act (“ERISA”), while improperly claiming that the Advocate Health Care Network Pension Plan (the “Advocate Plan”) is exempt from ERISA’s protections because it is a “church plan.”
+This lawsuit seeks to compel the Advocate Plan to comply with ERISA, and also seeks a declaration that the Plan does not qualify for church plan exemption.

 Summary of the Claims